9 Top Companies that Buy Houses for Cash in 2024

 Simple Sale, a solution from HomeLight, is an online marketplace where sellers across the country can request a cash offer for homes in almost any condition.
 Simple Sale has a network of cash buyers on its platform, and partner investors have a wide range of investment strategies, including fix-and-flip and buy-and-hold.

 This enables Simple Sale to provide cash offers for an extensive array of properties, even those that need some or a lot of work.
-With Simple Sale, you can get an all-cash offer in as little as 24 hours.
+With Simple Sale, you can get an all-cash offer within 24 hours.
 The offer is commitment-free, so if the numbers make sense for your situation, you can sell your home in as few as 10 days, skipping the months it can take to sell the traditional way.

 Locations: Available throughout most of the nation — input your address to see if Simple Sale provides cash offers in your area.